-EXPO’s design-forward interior and layout, conceived by MacArthur Fellow Jeanne Gang (Studio Gang Architects) of Chicago set the tone for an elegant setting that highlighted the looming white walls and extraordinary work brought by EXPO exhibitors that had been absent in Chicago for far too long.
+EXPO CHICAGO’s design-forward interior and layout, conceived by MacArthur Fellow Jeanne Gang (Studio Gang Architects) of Chicago, will once again set the tone for an elegant setting, underscoring the extraordinary work presented by the exhibiting galleries.

-Speaking on behalf of EXPO CHICAGO’s inaugural Civic Committee, led by honorary Chair Mayor Rahm Emanuel, chairman Jack Guthman effused, “Having such a prestigious group of business and arts leaders support us in our first year sends a message that Chicago wholeheartedly supports a fair of the finest caliber.”
+Following the exposition in 2012, and speaking on behalf of EXPO CHICAGO’s inaugural Civic Committee, led by honorary Chair Mayor Rahm Emanuel, chairman Jack Guthman effused, “Having such a prestigious group of business and arts leaders support us in our first year sends a message that Chicago wholeheartedly supports a fair of the finest caliber.